inblockio/mediawiki-extensions-Aqua/README.md

 SELECT * FROM page_verification;
 SELECT * FROM page_witness;

-If the extension is running and working, you will see entries in page_verification after doing your first page edits with the extension activitat.
+If the extension is running and working, you will see entries in page_verification after doing your first page edits with the extension activated.

 2. cp -r DataAccounting PKC/mountPoint/extensions
 3. docker exec pkc_mediawiki_1 php /var/www/html/maintenance/update.php
-*if you manually install DataAccounting extension you need to run the maintanance script to load the extension and update the sql database schemas
+*if you manually install DataAccounting extension you need to run the maintenance script to load the extension and update the sql database schemas